-- If a child is injured, the Director will be notified immediately.
+If a child is injured, the Administration will be notified immediately.
 First aid will be administered for minor injuries.
-A 911 emergency will be called in case of a serious injury.
-The decision to take a child to a medical facility will be the decision of the paramedics. - Parents are notified immediately.
-The medical log is completed as well as an incident report which is filed in the incident binder. - If a child is bitten, the same injury process is followed.
-The area is washed, iced if needed and the parents of both parties are notified. - Parents complete a field trip permission slip prior to taking a child off-site.
-Off-site injuries will follow the same procedures. - Allergic reactions follow the same protocol unless an "Allergy Action Plan" is provided by the parent.
+A 911 emergency will be called in case of serious injury.
+The decision to take a child to a medical facility will be the decision of the paramedics.

+Parents are notified immediately.
+The medical log is completed with details of the incident.

+If a child is bitten, the same injury process is followed.
+The area is washed and iced if needed and the parents of both parties are notified.

+Parents complete a field trip permission slip prior to taking a child off-site.
+Offsite, injuries will follow the same procedures.

+Allergic reactions follow the same protocol unless an "Allergy Action Plan" is provided by the parent.
 Forms for this can be requested in the office or come from the child's pediatrician.